redday1122/redday1122/README.md

 - 👋 Hi, I’m @redday1122
 - 👀 I’m interested in coding and other tech related stuff.
+- 📖 I mostly code in C and C++ at work.
-- 🌱 I’m currently learning web development (HTML/CSS/JS) and Python.
-So far I mostly code in C and C++ and want to try something else now.
+- 🌱 I’m currently learning web development and just started out with Rust 🦀

 freeCodeCamp Profile & Certifications:
 - https://www.freecodecamp.org/redday1122